Edouard set to become first major 2014 Atlantic hurricane

 In its August outlook, the NHC said cooler-than-average temperatures in the tropical Atlantic Ocean would make it difficult for larger storms to develop.

-(Reporting by Peter Cooney in Washington and Louise Ireland in London; editing by Hugh Lawson)
+(Reporting by Peter Cooney in Washington and Louise Ireland in London; editing by John Stonestreet)

-SANTIAGO A major earthquake of magnitude 7.1 struck off the west coast of Chile on Monday, rocking the capital Santiago and generating at least two significant aftershocks.

-GENEVA China has proposed tightening the rules on when countries can impose anti-dumping and anti-subsidy tariffs, saying their use was rising and that such charges were often misused and distorted international trade.